NicknameAlwaystaken/Bounce-Climber/README.md

 ## Player

+### Behavior

+[^bouncing]: By default player will be always bouncing with a set velocity, to change bounce height player is given vertical movement, but instead of bounce velocity it introduces gravity changes.
+This way player can levitate a bit or fall down faster.

 ### Controls

 ### Abilities

 #### Dash ability

-[^1]: Player can dash to a direction by double-tapping left or right ( or alternatively tapping shift + directional key).
+[^dash_ability]: Player can dash to a direction by double-tapping left or right ( or alternatively tapping shift + directional key).
 It will reset falling speed on use, and will dash a set distance to left and right and reset horizontal movement at the end of dash.
 By reset I mean setting it to zero (or maybe some other value in the future).

+#### Dive ability

+Player is able to dive with great speed downwards to hit into a platform faster than just plainly falling.
+It is activated by pressing Down-key